1. (1) The prophet and his times.

 · They remembered easier times in Babylon.

 i.
 Each of these circumstances made them feel that God was far away; through Zechariah God assured them that He was not distant.
 They would return to Him, and He would return to them.

 ii.
 Return to Me: Sometimes we wish God would make us return to Him, instead of wooing us to return out of our own choice.
 Nevertheless, God wants our freely given love, so He prompts us to choose Him and return to Him.

 iii.
 Zechariah’s words remind us of James 4:8: Draw near to God and He will draw near to you.
 God promises to run to meet us when we return to Him.
 We are also reminded that if we are far from God, He hasn’t distanced Himself from us, we have distanced ourselves from Him.
 An elderly couple drove down the road in their car with a front bench seat.
 As they drove, the wife noticed that in many of the other cars with couples in the front seat, the woman sat close to the man as he drove.
 She asked her husband, “Why is it that we don’t sit that close anymore?”
 He simply answered, “It wasn’t me who moved.”
 If we are far from God, He hasn’t moved.

 c.
 Yet surely My words and My statutes, which I commanded My servants the prophets, did they not overtake your fathers?
 God’s promises outlived and outlasted all the previous prophets and ancestors.
-Zechariah encouraged God’s people to not only rebuild the temple (the emphasis of his contemporary prophet Haggai), but to also rebuild their relationship with Him and learn from the lessons of their fathers.
+Zechariah encouraged God’s people to not only rebuild the temple (the emphasis of his contemporary prophet Haggai) but also to rebuild their relationship with the LORD and learn from the lessons of their fathers.